In a Highly Unusual Move, FTC Confirms It Is Investigating Equifax - Slashdot

 hard time for any H1B fraud at the VP level and up.

-Get a credit freeze (Score:2)
+Get a credit freeze (Score:3)

 If you aren't involved in credit application activities, get a credit freeze at all three agencies now.
 Then they will not provide information.
 Make things difficult for any fraudster.